rivasvict/gettag/README.md

 ﻿Gettag
 ======

-A library tag builder for your apps.
+A library tag builder for your web apps.

 Hosted on heroku at http://gettag.herokuapp.com/